soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 19-08 Responsibility of Those on Waiting Lists to Notify the Department of Change of Address.* ::

 The names of persons selected for a waiting list created pursuant to these rules shall be entered on each list with their address of record as known to the Department through mobile food vendor license records, in the case of a corporation, partnership or limited liability company, the address of such corporation, partnership or limited liability company and the residence and business address of the officer, partner, manager, or member holding a mobile food vendor license who is authorized to act on behalf of such corporation, partnership, or limited liability company shall be entered.
 Thereafter, it shall be the responsibility of each person placed on a waiting list to provide written notification to the Department of any change of address.
 The Department shall provide written confirmation of its receipt of such address change notification.
 The failure to provide change of address information may result in the loss of a person's waiting list position(s).
-Any person who does not respond to any notice of the Department mailed to his or her address of record as known to the Department through mobile food vendor license records because change of address information was not provided to the Department in a timely manner shall be deemed to have abandoned his or her place on a waiting list and shall not be reinstated to any list unless such person participates in a process of list establishment pursuant to §§ 19-03 through 19-06.
+Any person who does not respond to any notice of the Department mailed to his or her address of record as known to the Department through mobile food vendor license records because change of address information was not provided to the Department in a timely manner shall be deemed to have abandoned his or her place on a waiting list and shall not be reinstated to any list unless such person participates in a process of list establishment pursuant to 24 RCNY §§ 19-03 through 19-06.
 The Department's written confirmation of its receipt of a change of address notification shall constitute proof that such notification was provided to the Department.